-There are currently 8 names in this directory
+There are 8 names in this directory beginning with the letter V.

 A method of simultaneously soldering variously configured component parts.
 The process is carried out in a specially equipped chamber, and the high temperature of boiling fluorinated hydrocarbon is the heat transfer medium.